dereneaton/ipyrad/docs/files.rst

 barcodes.
 3Rad/RadCap can use up to **four restriction enzymes**, and also uses a suite of custom adapters to control for PCR duplicates.
 This data is always paired end, since one barcode is ligated to each read.
-PCR clones are removed in step 3, after clustering but before alignment.
-The **pair3rad** `datatype` is used for both 3Rad and RadCap types because these datatypes only differ in how they are generated, not how they are demultiplexed and filtered. *This is out of Travis Glenn's lab, the methods are currently unpublished.*
+PCR clones are removed in step 3, after merging but before dereplication.
+The **pair3rad** `datatype` is used for both 3Rad and RadCap types because these datatypes only differ in how they are generated, not how they are demultiplexed and filtered. *See Glenn et al 2016, and Hoffberg et al 2016*